Beneficiary Onboarding Module

 This final example demonstrates a complete and functional implementation, including configuration for both pages and definitions for all callback functions.

-First, it's best practice to define all your callback functions in a single script block so they are available when the configuration is read.
-The example below shows how to set this up:
+It's best practice to define your callback functions first so they are available when the configuration is read.

 <script>